Juffa/batclient-hitcounter/README.md

 # batclient-hitcounter
-A hit message counter for batclient.
+A hit message counter for batclient.<br>
-Counts and reports your slash attacks.
+Counts and reports your slash attacks.<br>

-Copy into your batclient\scripts folder, type /scriptreload and /scriptbootup in batclient or restart the client.
+Copy into your batclient\scripts folder, type /scriptreload and /scriptbootup in batclient or restart the client.<br>

-View your hits with $hits
+View your hits with $hits<br>

-Reset your hits with $hits reset
+Reset your hits with $hits reset<br>

-Reset the hit counter with /scriptreload and /scriptbootup or restart the client.
+Reset the hit counter with /scriptreload and /scriptbootup or restart the client.<br>

-(Also my first actual project in github so I use this as a learning experience.
-Tell me if I'm doing something stupid)

-$hits output looks like this:
+$hits output looks like this:<br>
 0 (0%) barely grazes<br>
 0 (0%) solidly slashes<br>
 0 (0%) gashes<br>